lanl-aea/waves/docs/tutorial_06_include_files_waves.rst

    .. literalinclude:: python_rectangle_compression_nominal.py
       :language: Python

-The file you just created is an exact copy of the code snippet in your ``tutorial_05_parameter_substitution`` file that defines the parameter key-value pairs.
+The file you just created is similar to the code snippet in your ``tutorial_05_parameter_substitution`` file that defines the parameter key-value pairs.
+Here we have added function to make documentation of the default values easier, as shown in the :ref:`waves_eabm_api` for :ref:`python_rectangle_compression_nominal_api`.

 7. Create Python module initialization files to create a project specific local Python package.